mdcdi1315/mdcframework/README.md

 ```

 ## The Project History
-This Project was developed for a need to develop easily .NET Applications , and started as of my own idea.
+This Project was developed for a need to develop easily .NET Framework Applications , and started as of my own idea.
 The intention at the first place was not to post it on GitHub , but it is important to have some code
-foundation to start your new .NET project.
+foundation to start your new .NET Framework project.

+Additionally , .NET Framework support is starting now to wipe out of the map because .NET 6 , 7 and the upcoming 8
+have changed and added a lot of new sets of API's and libraries too.
+This project aims , as most as possible , to bridge this created gap between .NET Framework 4.8 and
+.NET >= 6 in a single library.

 So , this repository contains all of the source code developed
 or included until now.
 The Library will be also updated with new features and bug fixes as the months come.

 ## Avaliable Platforms